CloudLabsAI-Azure/RTIAD-Workshop/RTAID/Labs/Lab-02.md

 ## Task 2: Setup Eventstream Destination

-1. Click on the tile within the canvas area labeled "Switch to edit mode to Transform event of add destination"
+1. Click on the tile within the canvas area labeled "Switch to edit mode to Transform event of add destination".

     ![A screenshot of a computer](../media/Lab-02/image19.png)